Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ## Highlighted Projects

-### Red Teaming LLM Application | AI Security, Red Teaming, Prompt Injections
+### Red Teaming an LLM Application | AI Security, Red Teaming, Prompt Injections
 * In this guided project from DeepLearning.AI and Giskard, I learned about LLM vulnerabilities, how to expoit them and conducted a full red team assessment of a chatbot application. [(More details)](./Red_Teaming_LLM_App_Guided_Project.html)

 ### Neural Network for Malicious Url Predicting | Python, TensorFlow, Deep Learning, Data Engineering